 Franklin University’s Affordable Learning Initiatives

-As part of the eTextbook initiative, courses may use eBooks licensed through the library, which are available to students at no cost.
-Librarians work with faculty and course designers to identify titles which the library can purchase for use in courses.
-Currently 36 library eBooks are used as course textbooks.
+As part of the eTextbook initiative, courses may use eBooks licensed through the library, or open educational resources, which are available to students at no cost.
+Librarians work with faculty and course designers to identify titles which the library can purchase for use in courses, or which are available for use under an open license.
+Currently 153 library eBooks are used as course textbooks.

-The majority of Franklin University’s courses are expected to have their course texts transitioned to the eTextbook initiative by the end of 2019.
+As of Fall 2019, over two-thirds of Franklin University’s courses have had their course texts transitioned to the eTextbook initiative.